guidemetothemoon/kristhecodingunicorn/content/english/post/secrets_cleanup.md

  * commit 5066f64e (protected by 'HEAD')
 ```

 This message means that the tool has identified the latest commit to master branch which it locks and will NOT overwrite, even if it contains an exposed secret.
-Therefore, **before running the tool you need to ensure that the latest commit in master branch doesn\'t contain the exposed secrets** or you will need to re-run the tool once a new, secret-free commit is added to master.
+Therefore, **before running the tool you need to ensure that the latest commit in master branch doesn't contain the exposed secrets** or you will need to re-run the tool once a new, secret-free commit is added to master.

-BFG Repo-Cleaner also generates a report that can make it easier for you to examine the changes that have been done before they\'re pushed to the remote repository.
+BFG Repo-Cleaner also generates a report that can make it easier for you to examine the changes that have been done before they're pushed to the remote repository.
 As you can see in the bottom of the script full details have been logged to a separate folder that was created in the same directory from which you called the tool - ```reponame.git.bfg-report```.
-The files we\'re most interested in are:
+The files we're most interested in are:

 * **changed-files.txt** - in this file you can see which files have been changed.
 For my test repo this file looks like this: